GHS-Analytics/.github/profile/README.md

-# Welcome to the Enterprise Analytics Owners Manual
+# Enterprise Analytics Owners Manual
-Your home for analytics source code across the organization.
+Your guide for using gitHub as a repository of all analytics source code across the organization.
 ### Power BI Reports (in PBIP format)